samuelbelko/blog/posts/SomeReasonsForStudyingMath.md

 In my opinion, studying math should ideally make you a person that is able to *increase clarity & understanding*.[^1]

 Some other reasons include:
-- **_aesthetic appeal_**
+- **_Aesthetic appeal_**
-  - reduction to the essence
+  - Reduction to the essence
-  - attention to detail
+  - Attention to detail
-  - consistency, coherence
+  - Consistency, coherence
-  - unexpected connections
+  - Unexpected connections
-  - compositionality, extension of simpler objects by compatible structures
+  - Compositionality, extension of simpler objects by compatible structures
-  - compact form via abstraction hierarchies
+  - Compact form via abstraction hierarchies
-  - existence of many well-written theory expositions
+  - Existence of many well-written theory expositions
-- **_mind-stretching concepts_**
+- **_Mind-stretching concepts_**
-  - source of many *Aha!* moments
+  - Source of many *Aha!* moments
-- **_ingenuity & originality_**
+- **_Ingenuity & originality_**
-  - creative thinking is encouraged and celebrated
+  - Creative thinking is encouraged and celebrated
-- **_flexibility & universality_**
+- **_Flexibility & universality_**
-  - efficient adaptation to a rapidly changing world by extending and reusing knowledge
+  - Efficient adaptation to a rapidly changing world by extending and reusing knowledge
-  - experiencing a compounding effect
+  - Experiencing a compounding effect
-- **_usefulness_**
+- **_Usefulness_**
-  - source of applicable methods
+  - Source of applicable methods
-  - foundation for science & technological innovation
+  - Foundation for science & technological innovation
-  - improvement of general problem solving & communication skills
+  - Improvement of general problem solving & communication skills
-  - becoming a person with a high standard for conceptual clarity
+  - Becoming a person with a high standard for conceptual clarity

 [^1]: Please see discussion [What's a mathematician to do?](https://mathoverflow.net/questions/43690/whats-a-mathematician-to-do/44213#44213) for more.